Do you know the warning signs to avoid being scammed by DVLA scams?

 Scam or misleading adverts – such as online, in search engines, websites or on social media – should be reported to the Advertising Standards Authority.
 You can also report scam or misleading adverts to Google or Bing if found in search results.

-If you think you’ve been a victim of online scam or fraud, contact Action Fraud.
+If you think you’ve been a victim of online scams or fraud in the form of a car tax scam email, text or call, contact Action Fraud.
 You can either report it online or call 0300 123 2040.
 If you’re in Scotland, report the crime to Police Scotland.
 For more information on how to avoid online car scams, check out our report on online phishing scams targeting motorists.